SomeDad/My-Blogs/README.md

-# My-Blogs

-New repository created for blogs.
+# This is the repo for my blog site.